STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 - **Task Runner**:
 - **Automated Testing**:

-Server-side validation is performed via [Express Validator](https://www.npmjs.com/package/express-validator).

-This web application is deployed on the cloud platform <a href = "https://dashboard.heroku.com/">Heroku</a>.
-Since Heroku has an ephemeral filesystem, <a href = "https://docs.mongodb.com/manual/core/gridfs/">GridFS</a> is used for the persistent storage of files.
+This web application is deployed on <a href = "https://dashboard.heroku.com/">Heroku</a>, a cloud platform as a service (PaaS).

 ## Contributing
 Kindly refer to this page [INSERT LINK HERE] for the documents and guidelines on contributing to this repository.

 ## Software Development Team
 - <b>Sandra Angela E. Berjamin</b>, Analyst<br/>
 - <b>Lander Peter E. Cua</b>, Analyst <br/>
 - <b>Jacob Bryan B. Gaba</b>, Quality Assurance <br/>